hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/cache.rst

    :Panel:     :menuselection:`Sidebar --> Cache --> Cache Settings`

 This panel sets the types of images that will be cached for the active strip.
-Enable overriding the cache defaults, when disabled, `Cache Settings`_ will be used.
+When enabled, these properties override the `Cache Settings`_.

 Cache
    Raw